MuckRock/documentcloud/docs/api/api.md

 * `GET /api/projects/<project_id>/users/` - List collaborators on the project
-* `POST /api/projects/<project_id>/users/` - Add a collaborator to the project
+* `POST /api/projects/<project_id>/users/` - Add a collaborator to the project &mdash; you must know the email address of a user with a DocumentCloud account in order to add them as a collaborator on your project
 * `GET /api/projects/<project_id>/users/<user_id>/` - Get a collaborator in the project
 * `PUT /api/projects/<project_id>/users/<user_id>/` - Update collaborator in the project
 * `PATCH /api/projects/<project_id>/users/<user_id>/` - Partial update collaborator in the project